therealchjones/mffer/docs/apkdl.md

 the verbose output from each individual tool called.
 Adding further `-v` options has no effect.

-The final product created by `apkdl` is a directory named `mff-apks-`_`version`_ within _`output_directory`_.
+The final product created by apkdl is a directory named `mff-apks-`_`version`_ within _`output_directory`_.
 This directory contains the `.apk` installation files used to install the game onto an Android device.

 ## Requirements

--   POSIX-like environment (macOS/OS X, Windows with Cygwin or another POSIX layer, or Linux).
+-   POSIX-like environment (Linux, macOS/OS X, or Windows with Cygwin or another POSIX layer)
--   Python
+-   Python 3
 -   git
 -   Internet connection with access to the Google Play Store
 -   A Google account with an